1withall/voluntier/README.md

 - **Recognition**: Community-level badges and achievements (non-competitive)
 - **Tangible Rewards**: Discounts at local businesses, event access
 - **Social Connection**: Build genuine relationships with neighbors
+- **Safe Assistance**: Access vetted help from trusted community members with transparency and accountability built-in to the process

 ### For Organizations